relvaner/actor4j-core/Readme.md

 Fig. 6: Representation of the analysis tool for `actor4j`

 ## License ##
-This framework is released under an open source BSD-3-Clause license.
-Additionally provides an express grant of patent rights from contributers to users (adapted acording to Apache License 2.0, see also the [Go programming language](https://github.com/golang/go/blob/master/PATENTS)).
-Probably it is better to switch completely to the Apache License 2.0.
+This framework is released under an open source Apache 2.0 license.

+## Announcement ##
+This framework will be currently restructured in separate repositories (former maven modules).

 ## References ##
 [1]<a name="1"/> Lightbend (2016).
 Akka. http://akka.io/